Practical randomness amplification and privatisation with implementations on quantum computers: Idea of the protocol

-In the second step, the collected data is analysed in order to characterise the quantum device.
-Indeed, there exist certain input-output statistics that can only be obtained if the device truly relies on quantum processes.
-Observing such a quantum signature therefore serves as a certificate that the underlying process in the device truly is quantum.
-In turn, one can also certify that the outcomes of the device contain some private randomness.
-Note that, with this approach, the user does not \textit{assume} that the device generates quantum randomness, but instead \textit{verifies} it from the responses of the device.
-More, the verification does not rely on modelling precisely the internal functioning of the device, which is seen as a black box.
-This approach is termed \textit{device-independent} certification \cite{bancal2013device}.
-Contrary to a standard RNG, device-independent implementations allow for unavoidable imperfections in the quantum device, which may even have been built by an adversary.
-The drawback of the approach is that such quantum devices are hard to build.
+In the second step, the collected data is analysed in order to certify private randomness in the output of the quantum device.
+There exist certain input-output statistics that can only be generated by devices relying on specific quantum processes.
+Observing such distinctive statistics therefore serves as a certificate that the underlying process in the device truly is quantum.
+Furthermore, this opens up the possibility to show that the output of the device has some private randomness\footnote{Depending on the assumptions made, non-locality does not necessarily imply private randomness, but this can be the case in certain circumstances.}.
+Note that, with this approach, the user does not \textit{assume} that a specific implementation generates randomness from a quantum process, but instead \textit{verifies} it from the behaviour of the device.
+In the device-independent approach that we follow, this verification additionally only requires a minimal modelling of the internal machinery of the quantum hardware, which is essentially seen as a black box.
+The security of the protocol is then mostly independent of the implementation of the quantum hardware.